 Hispanic/Mexican Influence Itinerary

-Set on the U.S./Mexican border, Cochise County's neighbors to the south have strongly influenced the Land of Legends, its culture and heritage.
+Set on the U.S./Mexican border, Cochise County's neighbors to the south have strongly influenced our county, its culture and heritage.

 Searching for the elusive Seven Cities of Gold, Francisco Vásquez de Coronado set about his quest in 1540.
 The Coronado National Memorial, part of the National Park System, commemorates Coronado’s exploration of the southwestern U.S. From his expedition came the discovery of the Grand Canyon, the Rio Grande in Texas and the northern Hopi villages.
 The land for the Memorial was carved from U. S. Forest Service land.